 The single best way for you to figure out if Drake is the place for you is to visit campus.
 While you're here, you can tour buildings, common areas, and green spaces, and spend time with faculty and students.
 You can even have some Drake-style fun by enjoying on-campus events, as well as some of the recreation and dining options available in Des Moines.

 Experiencing what Drake has to offer firsthand will help you get a feel for who we are, and your visit will allow us to get to know you and talk with you about how Drake can help you reach your goals.

 To schedule a visit, choose one of the options listed below or contact your admission counselor to discuss what options would be the best fit for you.

 An individual visit has a much more flexible itinerary than group visits, with appointments offered Monday through Friday, year round.
 Most visits include a campus tour and a meeting with your admission counselor, but you can personalize your visit to fit your interests.
 By request, we can also set up appointments with professors in any academic department, coaches or staff members in other areas of interest.
-We'll treat you to lunch in one of our dining halls if you're on campus during lunchtime.
+If available, we'll also treat you to lunch in one of our dining halls if you're on campus during lunchtime.